yuyu2172/chainer-performance-improvements/README.md

 # Things I have done
 1. Run `cudnnFindConvolution*` to evaluate convolution algorithms at warmup, and use the fastest algorithm validated empirically.
-2. Stop doing unnecessary gradient computation at bottom conv layer (a trick used by Torch benchmark script)
+2. Stop doing unnecessary gradient computation at the bottom conv layer (a trick used by the Torch benchmark script)
 3. match computation burden to the Torch Benchmark (stop optimizer update, no softmax)
-4. fix code to stop calling `x._grad += gx` when `x._grad` is zero matrix.
+4. fix code to stop calling `x._grad += gx` when `x._grad` is a zero matrix.

 # Benchmarks